 The Her Instruments trilogy: Earthrise, Rose Point, and Laisrathera.
 One of my bestselling series, a space opera adventure set in the Pelted universe.
-Includes themes of made-family as well as romance.
+Includes themes of family as well as romance.
 If you like Firefly or Andromeda, try it!
 Set in the Pelted universe.
 Now includes a bonus holiday novel, A Rose Point Holiday.

 The Princes’ Game series: Covering some of the darker aspects of the Pelted setting, in this case the genesis of the Chatcaavan War.
 An intense, dark, and philosophical war story with a long redemption arc.
 Even the Wingless, Some Things Transcend, Amulet Rampant, Only the Open, In Extremis and From Ruins constitute the events of the war, with Major Pieces collecting 21 short stories set during and after it.
 R-rated, for violence, sex, sexual violence, and psychological mind games.